bunnylushington/digoc/README.md

 DigOc
 =====

 An Elixir client for the Digital Ocean API.
-Please see doc/index.html for documentation.
-If you find errors, don't hesitate to submit a GitHub issue.
+If you find errors, please don't hesitate to file a GitHub issue.

-Note: the DNS actions are not yet implemented and I promise a better README soon!
+Documentation is available at http://hexdocs.pm/digoc/0.2.0/

 This library is (c) 2015 BAPI Consulting and released under the MIT License.